MercersKitchen/Advanced-CS/README.md

 - Using Pure Java & CMD Window with the Java Compiler
 - [OPTIONAL] Using JavaScript & Chrome

+Comment on Problem Solving ... what creates a problem?
+- Teacher generated for a particular lesson
+- Student generated to think through a problem
+- What is real, what is abstracted (Big M Mathematics)

 ### Unit 1: [1] Why Programming?
 Why Java?
 - Console Output
 - Computer Setup | IDEs